rustshop/npcnix/README.md

 ### What about destination machines having to build each configuration?

 Use a build cache and/or remote builder machine.
-Both the install script module and the npcnix itself can use it.
+Both the installation script module and the npcnix itself can use it.
 You can populate it from your local machine or CI of some kind.